annisapf/GoodReadMe-Generator/README.md

 ## Description

-*Good README.md Generator* is a CLI (Command-Line Interface) apps that dynamically generates a professional README.md from a user's input using the Axios, Inquirer and HTML-PDFcle package.
+*Good README.md Generator* is a CLI (Command-Line Interface) apps that dynamically generates a professional README.md from a user's input using the Axios, Inquirer and HTML-PDF package.

 ## Table of Contents